Koriukivka massacre: The massacre

-On the morning of 1 March 1943 an SS unit came to Koriukivka from Shchors.
-Koriukivka was sealed off.
+On the morning of 1 March 1943 an SS unit arrived to Koriukivka from Shchors and sealed off the town.
 Initially, the Germans tried to huddle all residents in the village's center.
 When some residents, anticipating the forthcoming killings, had tried to escape, the Germans started to enter all houses, shooting down every occupant.
 Those who were huddled in the village's centre were shot down in the village's largest buildings, the restaurant and the theater.
 In the restaurant, about 500 people were killed.
 Five of the civilians huddled at the restaurant managed to survive.
-An order to shoot down all Koriukivka residents who had escaped to neighboring settlements was issued.
+An order was issued to shoot down all Koriukivka residents who had escaped to neighboring settlements.

+The punitive squad received an order to raze the whole town of Koriukivka, but their actions also damaged the nearby settlement of Oleksiivka.
+At the same time, a number of peripherial areas of Koriukivka were not attacked, probably due to the perpetrators mistakenly believing them to be separate settlements.

+Despite the presence of a large number of Soviet partisans in the area of Koriukivka during the massacre, their forces didn't intervene to stop the murders of civilians.
+One cause for this was the numerical superiority of occupiers, while another factor was the planned partisan raid to Volhynia, preparations for which forced the partisans to spare their manpower and ammunition.
+According to witnesses presented by former partisans themselves, many fighters were eager to defend the town, but were prevented from doing it by their command.

+Perpetrators

 According to historian Dmytro Vedeneyev, the massacre was committed by SS and collaborationist auxiliary police.
 The number of perpetrators of the massacre is estimated at 300–500.
-5,612 victims of the massacre remain unidentified.

-According to the documents released from Russian archives on request of the Ukrainian Institute of National Memory in 2011, the perpetrators of the massacre were the soldiers of the Hungarian 105 light infantry division under command of general-lieutenant Zoltan Algya-Pap, in cooperation with a Schutzmannschaft bataillon of local collaborators, for which he was tried in 1947 and sentenced to labor camps.
+According to the documents released from Russian archives on request of the Ukrainian Institute of National Memory in 2011, the perpetrators of the massacre were the soldiers of the Hungarian 105 light infantry division under command of general-lieutenant Zoltan Algya-Pap, in cooperation with a Schutzmannschaft bataillon of local collaborators.
+In 1947, Algya-Pap was tried for his crimes and sentenced to labor camps.
 The order was issued by Lt Col. Bruno Franz Bayer, the commandant of the 399th field commandant's office (Konotop District) in the occupied territory.